prequel-dev/workshop/scenarios/cre-2024-009/README.md

 Go to https://app-beta.prequel.dev and log in using your credentials.
 The credentials are found on your lab worksheet printout.

-Click on the new detection.
+Click on the most recent detection and explore the detection data and graph.

-Explore the detection data and graph.
+Questions:

 * What does the detection tell you is happening?
 * Are you able to figure out why it might be happening from the log and HTTP data in the detection?